zenwav/tc-build/README.md

     tar -I pixz -cf clang-r530567.tar.xz clang-r530567
     ```
 ## Credits
-This translation is based on the original Chinese guide authored by tomxi1997.
+Based on the original Chinese guide authored by tomxi1997.
 The original guide can be found at [build-aosp-clang-for-arm64](https://github.com/tomxi1997/build-aosp-clang-for-arm64).

 There are times where a tip of tree LLVM build will have some issue fixed and it isn't available to you, maybe because it isn't in a release or it isn't available through your distribution's package management system.
 At that point, to get that fix, LLVM needs to be compiled, which sounds scary but is [rather simple](https://llvm.org/docs/GettingStarted.html).
 The `build-llvm.py` script takes it a step farther by trying to optimize both LLVM's build time by: